atharvawange/SQL-Data-Visualization-Bot/README.md

 POST /upload: Upload a CSV or Excel file.
 POST /generate-sql: Generate SQL query from natural language prompt.
 POST /visualize: Visualize data based on the generated SQL query.
-Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

 References
 This project makes use of several third-party libraries and resources.
 If you're looking to understand or extend the functionality, you may find the following links helpful: